Is there a difference in shear capacity between plywood and OSB panels of the same thickness?

 What about bracing for seismic and wind?

-APA has a free five-part webinar series on wall bracing that is available online for on demand viewing > Wall Bracing Webinar Series
+APA has a free three-part webinar series on wall bracing that is available online for on demand viewing > Wall Bracing Webinar Series

 I often see trusses being stored in a laid position and bent due to weathering.
 Are these still suitable for construction?